Deconstructed Eggplant Parmesan

 When cherry tomatoes are plentiful, I adore this quick-cooking chunky sauce on pizza, pasta, roasted eggplant, or by the spoonful!
 Don’t hesitate to get creative and use it over rice, quinoa, and/or sautéed zucchini.
 The flavors are even better the second day, so feel free to prepare in advance.
 If making ahead, sprinkle the basil on just before serving to retain its bright green color.

-To make Deconstructed Eggplant Parmesan, simply follow the additional directions after the easy sauce recipe, using the Parmesan Crusted Eggplant in the recipe that follows.
+To make Deconstructed Eggplant Parmesan, simply follow the additional directions after the easy sauce recipe, using the Crispy Baked Eggplant in the recipe that follows.

 - 1/4 cup olive oil

 - 4 garlic cloves, minced

 - 4 cups cherry tomatoes, quartered (2 pints or 1 quart)